Aljgutier/fastapi_docker/README.md

 The `main.py` app in this repo has all the working examples discussed.

-Additionally, the [Jupyter Notebook Examples](./notebook/fast_api_requests.ipynb) in this repo illustrates how to make `http` requests to the deployed fastAPI and dockerized fastAPI API application.
+Additionally, the [Jupyter Notebook Examples](./notebook/fast_api_requests.ipynb) in this repo illustrates how to make `http` requests to the deployed the API dockerized fastAPI API application.

 All the Python packages (and versions) needed to deploy the API are listed in the `requiremts.txt` file.
 Additional packages to test your applciaton (e.g., Python Requests module) are listed in the `requirements_local.txt` file.